 At the end of 2011, the European Commission presented a proposed change to the regulation governing the allocation of take-off and landing slots, the quality of airport services and the limitation of noise disturbance from airports.
 In terms of the allocation of flight slots, the Commission proposed to restrict "grandfather rights" to historic airport slots and to formalize the sale of slots between airlines.
-In 2012, the European Parliament approved only the principle of the implementation of slot trading between States.
+In 2012, the European Parliament approved only the principle of the implementation of a slot trading market between States.
 At global level a number of marginal initiatives are emerging.
 The Indian government envisages organizing auctions to allocate the available slots during peak hours at saturated airports.
-Were these texts to be adopted in their current form, the airlines might have to pay for a resource that has been free to date, again risking a significant increase in their costs and a constraint on their competitiveness.
+Were these texts to be adopted in their current form, the airlines might have to pay for a resource that has hitherto been free, again risking a significant increase in their costs and a constraint on their competitiveness.

-Laborious progress on the Single European Sky
+Slow progress on the Single European Sky